Q. What is the difference between doing a charter trip and a package trip?

 Q. What is CPG's experience in the heli-skiing industry?

-A. We have been in operation for 19 years and are the most experienced heli operator in Alaska with an un-paralleled track record.
+A. We have been in operation since 1997 and are the most experienced heli operator in Alaska with an un-paralleled track record.